Mamie Eisenhower: Army wife

 The Eisenhowers had two sons.
-Their first son, Doud Dwight "Icky" Eisenhower, was born on September 24, 1917.
-Having to care the baby on her own despite her weak health, she worked herself to exhaustion.
-Icky died of scarlet fever at the age of three on January 2, 1921.
-Mamie was devastated, and she had little to distract herself from the tragedy.
-Their second son, John Sheldon Doud Eisenhower, was born in Denver, Colorado on August 3, 1922.
-Her second son's birth helped alleviate some of the depression brought about by her previous son's death and her separations from Ike, and she would dote on John well into adulthood.
-John would go on to serve in the military, serve as the United States Ambassador to Belgium, and author several books.
+Their first, Doud Dwight "Icky" Eisenhower, was born on September 24, 1917.
+Having to care for him on her own despite her weak health, Mamie worked herself to exhaustion.
+Icky died of scarlet fever at age three on January 2, 1921.
+Mamie was devastated, and had little to distract herself from the tragedy.
+Their second son, John Sheldon Doud Eisenhower, was born in Denver on August 3, 1922.
+His birth helped alleviate some of the depression brought about by her firstborn's death and her separations from Ike, and she doted on John well into adulthood.
+John served in the military, was the United States Ambassador to Belgium, and wrote several books.

-Ike had been stationed in Panama in 1922, and Mamie had struggled in the jungle environment.
+In 1922, Ike was stationed in Panama, and Mamie struggled in the jungle environment.
 They went to Denver shortly before John's birth, and Mamie stayed behind after Ike returned to Panama.
-She rejoined him in Panama two months later, accompanied by a nurse the family had hired to help raise the baby.
+She rejoined him in Panama two months later, accompanied by a nurse the family had hired to help raise John.
 On the advice of the wife of General Fox Conner, Mamie took interest in Ike's career and presented herself as a supportive military wife, strengthening their relationship.
-In 1928, she encouraged her husband to take a position in Paris instead of a position in the War Department.
-Eisenhower hosted increasingly important guests as her husband's military career progressed.
+In 1928, she encouraged her husband to take a position in Paris instead of in the War Department.
+She hosted increasingly important guests as her husband's military career progressed.
 When Ike was appointed as aide to General Douglas MacArthur in 1929, the family moved to Washington, D.C., and "Club Eisenhower" became a popular social hub for the city's elite.
 She initially chose to stay in Washington when her husband was stationed in the Philippines in 1935, and their relationship was strained by the time she joined him the following year.
-The family returned to the United States shortly after the onset of World War II in 1939.
+The family returned to the U.S. shortly after the onset of World War II in 1939.